BP to cut 10,000 jobs as it shifts to renewables

 Energy giant’s move also prompted by Covid-19 crisis

-BP said it would find $2.5 billion in cost savings by the end of 2021 through the digitalisation and integration of its businesses.
+BP said it would find $2.5bn in cost savings by the end of 2021 through the digitalisation and integration of its businesses.
+Photograph: Ian West/PA Wire

 BP will cut about 15 per cent of its workforce in response to the coronavirus crisis and as part of chief executive Bernard Looney’s plan to shift the oil and gas major to renewable energy, it said on Monday.